 The City of Boston has experienced a major water main break at Washington Street and Stuart and Kneeland Streets.
 There is significant flooding and the City has not been able to find the location of the break to stop the flow of water yet.
 Washington, Stuart and Kneeland are closed to vehicular traffic at this time.

 Patients can still park in the Tremont Street garage if they approach from the west or north side of Tremont.
 At this time the main entrance of the hospital, South Building and ED entrances remain open.
-You can also enter through Tufts Children's Hospital entrances.
+You can also enter through Tufts Medical Center entrances.

 We do not yet know how this is impacting Silver Line bus routes or the Orange Line.
 We are also determining where the Herald and Travel vans will pick up and drop off.

 Please plan some extra time to maneuver in the area as traffic is likely to be backed up.

 There are reporters on site so watch your tv or listen to your radio for additional updates.